Totting up Solicitors

 A totting up driving ban can have a significant detrimental impact upon employment, family life and social life.
 Motorists tend to take driving for granted, however if you are facing a totting-up driving ban, there is a high risk that you will be disqualified from driving, which could potentially result in unemployment, which in turn may transpire into difficulties in paying the mortgage / household bills and family disputes.

-If you are facing a totting-up driving ban and are considering making an exceptional hardship application to save your driving licence, contact our experienced driving offences solicitors on 0345 222 9955 or send an e-mail to firstname.lastname@example.org so that you have the best chance at saving your driving licence and possibly your job.
+If you are facing a totting-up driving ban and are considering making an exceptional hardship application to save your driving licence, contact our experienced driving offences solicitors on 0345 222 9955 or fill out our enquiry form so that you have the best chance at saving your driving licence and possibly your job.

 Our motoring offence solicitors have an excellent success rate at advancing exceptional hardship applications and convincing the Court not to disqualify our clients from driving.

-We regularly represent clients facing a driving bans in Birmingham, Tamworth, Lichfield, Sutton Coldfield, Walsall, Solihull and Coventr
+We regularly represent clients facing a driving bans around the Midlands in Birmingham, Tamworth, Lichfield, Sutton Coldfield, Walsall, Solihull and Coventry to name just a few.

 Useful Link(s): How to Check Your Penalty Points